chiku/mjwm/README.md

   -c, --category-file [FILE]  Use an external category file.
 Overrides the
                                 built in categories.
 Please look at
                                 default.mjwm to write your own category files.
-      --iconize               Search for icon files by name in $HOME,
+      --iconize=[THEME]       Search for icon files by name in $HOME,
                                 $XDG_DATA_DIRS/icons, and /usr/share/pixmaps.
                                 Icon file names would be absolute paths to icons in the specified directories.
+Hicolor
+                                icon theme is used if no theme name is given.
       --summary=type          The summary of the run.
 Acceptable values are short, normal and long.
 Defaults to normal.
       --help                  Show this help